Deep Learning for Free-Hand Sketch: A Survey: Introduction

 \keypoint{Organization of This Survey} The rest of this survey is organized as follows.
-Section~\ref{sec:background} provides background knowledge of free-hand sketch, including intrinsic traits, domain-unique challenges, milestone techniques of the existing sketch-oriented deep learning works, \etc. Section~\ref{sec:datasets} summarizes the representative free-hand sketch datasets.
-In Section~\ref{sec:taxonomy}, we provide a comprehensive taxonomy for various sketch-based tasks, and describe the representative deep learning techniques in detail.
-Section~\ref{sec:torchsketch} presents an overview and the main features of \torchsketch~library, as well as some methodological comparisons based on~\torchsketch~implementation.
+Section~\ref{sec:background} provides background on free-hand sketch, including intrinsic traits, domain-unique challenges, milestone techniques of the existing sketch-oriented deep learning works, \etc. Section~\ref{sec:datasets} summarizes representative free-hand sketch datasets.
+In Section~\ref{sec:taxonomy}, we provide a comprehensive taxonomy for various sketch-based tasks, and describe representative deep learning techniques in detail.
+Section~\ref{sec:taxonomy} also presents some experiment comparisons based on~\torchsketch\footnote{An open source sketch-oriented deep learning software library.
+Please see its GitHub page for details \url{https://github.com/PengBoXiangShang/torchsketch}.}~implementation.
 Section~\ref{sec:thinking_and_discussion} discusses open problems, bottlenecks, and potential research directions before the survey concludes in Section~\ref{sec:conclusion}.

 Throughout this survey, bold uppercase and bold lowercase characters denote matrices and vectors, respectively.
 Unless specified otherwise, mathematical symbols and abbreviated terms follow the conventions in Table~\ref{table:definitions}.